NastMz/mini-php-framework/README.md

 # MiniFramework PHP

-A personal learning project - a PHP micro-framework built from scratch to explore Domain-Driven Design (DDD) and Clean Architecture princ## 🚀 Create New Projects
+A personal learning project - a PHP micro-framework built from scratch to explore Domain-Driven Design (DDD) and Clean Architecture principles.

+## 🚀 Create New Projects

 MiniFramework PHP offers multiple ways to create new projects quickly: